Skip to main content

 Terrapin sat on rocks

 There are a few species of terrapin that are present in our waterways.
-The most common is the red-eared terrapin, which although originally native to Britain around 8,000 years ago has now returned.
+The most common is the red-eared terrapin.
 Many were transported from the USA as pets during the 'Teenage Mutant Hero Turtles' cartoon craze of the 1980s.

 Terrapins, along with tortoises and turtles, are known as 'chelonians', meaning reptiles with shells.
 They are almost totally aquatic but need dry land to bask on during sunny days.
 Still waters and rivers in the midlands and southern England support the largest terrapin populations.
 Snapper turtles and European pond terrapins have also been spotted along our waterways.

 It's unlikely that these animals are breeding, as terrapin eggs need to be incubated at 25 degrees Celsius for around 60 days in order to hatch.
 Anyone familiar with the British summer knows exactly how unlikely that is.
-However, with climate change there is concern they could start breeding and cause more damage.
+However, with climate change, they could start breeding.

 photo of a location on the canals